asyncapi/bindings/solace/README.md

 <a name="example"></a>

-## Example ##
+## Example with two destinations ##

-Here is an example of when we could need two Solace bindings.
+Here is an example of when we could need two Solace destinations.

 Imagine a system where there is a schema called Person, and there are topics: